Investment Style and Philosophy

 In both cases, we believe in patience.
 Companies can improve without the market understanding the improvement.
 Things like free cash flow, profit margins, or return on investment can exceed expectations.
 Just the same, institutions will still shun the stock because of past sins.
 Perimeter's usual response is to wait things out.

 For mutual and exchange-traded fund investors, we will create a similar barbell with large capitalization, index, sector, and very small and micro-cap funds.

-Fiat Chrysler worked
+Fiat Chrysler one that worked

 An example that worked was Fiat/Chrysler.
-The stock returned more than 3 times our cost over 5 years, had we held the share the company distributed the return would have been about twice that.
+The stock returned more than 3 times our cost over 5 years, had we held the Ferrari shares the company distributed, return would have been about twice that.
 At a time when the auto industry was booming, Fiat/Chrysler stock barely moved despite the company meeting or beating street estimates.
 Compared to other auto companies Fiat's stock value was a small fraction of other automakers.
 We felt their distribution of Ferrari and possibly other divisions might put a floor under the stock.
 It was almost three years of steady improvement for Fiat/Chrysler stock to measurably outperform its peers.
 During those three years, we repeatedly asked ourselves if the future we expected remained reasonable.
 It requires patience.

 Sprint and Clearwire dead money